-The Revenue Statement provides an explanation of the revenue raising measures.
 Section 169(2) of the Local Government Regulation 2012 requires council to prepare and adopt a revenue statement each financial year as part of the local government's budget.
 Section 172 of the Local Government Regulation 2012 specifies the content to be included in the revenue statement.

-Pursuant to Sections 169(2) and 172 of the Local Government Regulation 2012, council hereby resolves at the Special Meeting on 16 June 2016 to adopt the following revenue statement, which provides details of the following:
+Pursuant to Sections 169(2) and 172 of the Local Government Regulation 2012, council hereby resolves at the Special Meeting on 26 June 2014 to adopt the following revenue statement, which provides details of the following:

 - General Rate

 - Separate Charges (a charge made and levied equally on all rateable land)

 - Environment Levy

 - Transport Levy

 - Heritage Levy

 - Special Rates (a rate made and levied on the rateable value of some, but not all, rateable land in the region)

 - Montville Beautification Levy

 - Tourism and Major Events Levy

 - Special Charges (a charge made and levied on some, but not all, rateable land in the region).

 - Rural Fire Charge

 - Brightwater Estate Landscaping Charge

 - Twin Waters Maintenance Charge

 - Sunshine Cove Maintenance Charge

 - Mooloolah Island Maintenance Charge

 - Waste Management Charges

 - Holding Tank Charges

-- Administration which covers Pensioner Concessions, Discounts, Arrangements, General Rate Deferments, General Rate Concessions, Interest and Sale of Land
+- Administration which covers Pensioner Concessions, Discounts, Arrangements, General Rate Deferments, General Rate Concessions and Interest

-- The criteria used to decide the amount of cost-recovery fees
+- The criteria used to decide the amount of cost-recovery fees and

 - The criteria used to decide the amount of charges for a commercial business activity's goods and services.